cardboardwm/cardboard/man/cardboard.1.md

 ---

 # NAME
-cardboard - A Wayland tiling compositor inspired by PaperWM Gnome Extension
+cardboard - A scrollable tiling Wayland compositors designed with laptops in mind.

 # SYNOPSIS
 *cardboard*